AJMansfield/Intelligence-Core-Public/kttu02.md

   but midday finds you at the canyon rim.
 This is the point at which you split up.

-From here, Morgan and Coke will proceed south with the cart to the site you'd chosen, and set up camp to await your arrival on the other side.
+From here, Jerry and Eli will proceed south with the cart to the site you'd chosen, and set up camp to await your arrival on the other side.

-You, Jerry, Nydia, and Eli will travel north to the point where you'd crossed before.
+You, Morgan, Nydia, and Coke will travel north to the point where you'd crossed before.
 You distribute the pieces of equipment you'll need on the otherside from the cart for members of the team to carry, and unload one of the A-frames.